Extended phase-space symplectic integration for electron dynamics: Introduction

 Among numerical integration techniques for Hamiltonian systems, symplectic split-operator schemes occupy a particularly important place because they are explicitly designed to preserve the symplectic structure of the underlying Hamiltonian flow.
 For systems with more complex Hamiltonian structures—such as Poisson or Lie-Poisson systems—they can also preserve additional invariants, including Casimir invariants.
 Beyond their theoretical advantages, symplectic-split integrators are easy to implement and highly versatile, allowing application across a wide range of problems from molecular dynamics and plasma physics to celestial mechanics~\cite{Laskar2001,Petit2019,Blanes_2013,Mauger_2023}.
 Consequently, they often outperform general-purpose integration methods, particularly in scenarios involving long integration times or highly oscillatory dynamics, where conventional schemes may accumulate significant numerical errors.
 Their combination of structural preservation, accuracy, and practical simplicity makes symplectic split-operator schemes an indispensable tool for simulating Hamiltonian systems.

 Designing symplectic split-operator propagators is, however, far from trivial.
-To date, their construction has largely been confined to a restricted class of models in which (i) the Hamiltonian structure is canonical, and (ii) the Hamiltonian can be split into components that do not mix pairs of conjugate variables.
+Their construction has largely been confined to a restricted class of models in which (i) the Hamiltonian structure is canonical, and (ii) the Hamiltonian can be split into components that do not mix pairs of conjugate variables.
 These restrictions simplify the implementation of symplectic integration~\cite{Yoshida_1990} but also limit the applicability of standard split-operator schemes to more general or complex Hamiltonian systems.
+The extension of split methods to non-separable variables is possible provided that each term in the split is explicitly integrable~\cite{McLachlan_2002}.

-In this paper, we explore the extended phase-space method introduced in Refs.~\cite{Pihajoki2015,Tao_2016}, which relaxes condition~(ii) by allowing Hamiltonians that mix pairs of conjugate variables.
-Furthermore, we generalize condition~(i) to encompass Hamiltonian systems with beatified Poisson brackets, \textit{i.e.}, Poisson brackets that do not explicitly depend on the phase-space variables~\cite{Viscondi_2017}.
-This extension enables the application of symplectic split-operator integration to a broader class of systems beyond the canonical setting.
+In this paper, we explore the extended phase-space method introduced in Refs.~\cite{Pihajoki2015,Tao_2016}, which relaxes condition~(ii) by allowing Hamiltonians that mix pairs of conjugate variables in a general setting where the split is not possible or not obvious.
+Furthermore, we generalize condition~(i) to encompass Hamiltonian systems with constant Poisson brackets, \textit{i.e.}, Poisson brackets that do not explicitly depend on the phase-space variables~\cite{Viscondi_2017}.
+This extension enables the immediate application of symplectic split-operator integration to a broader class of systems beyond the canonical setting.